 Rocks are books.
 The pages of these books are minerals.
-It is the job of a geologist to read the rock books and tell their story.
+It is the job of a geologist to read the books know as rocks and tell their story.
 For my research, I focus on reading the story that chondritic meteorites tell.
-Through the study of chondrite, which are the oldest rocks in our collections (4.567 billion years old), science can constrain the origin and evolution of the very first planetary materials right up to the formation of the Earth-like planets.
-Chondrites are likened to cosmic sedimentary rocks and contain components formed in different regions of the disk from which the planets formed, at different time in the lifetime of the disk, and even contain material not formed within the Solar System but from other stars that have long since died.
+These are the oldest rocks in our collections, providing science with the age of the Solar System, 4.567 billion years old.
+Chondrites are likened to cosmic sedimentary rocks and contain components formed in different regions and times during the life of the protoplanetary disk.
+Chondrites even contain material not formed within the Solar System, but from other stars that have long since died.

 Second, I explore space, time and the human experience by being Mission Sample Scientist (MSS) and Co-I on NASA’s New Frontiers 3 asteroid sample return mission, OSIRIS-REx and as Co-I on JAXA’s asteroid sample return mission, Hayabusa2.
 As MSS I am in charge of all science related to contamination knowledge, surface geology of asteroid Bennu, the target asteroid of OSIRIS-REx, and for the analysis of the returned sample.
 The analysis of the returned sample will not occur until 2023, and I will lead the international, coordinated effort to understand the history of asteroid Bennu, from the birth of its components to the dynamical evolution of the asteroid to what it is today.